Blackhawks GM resigns, team fined after sexual assault probe - WHIZ News

 “I learned this year that the inappropriate behavior involved a serious allegation of sexual assault.
 I relied on the direction of my superior that he would take appropriate action.
 Looking back, now knowing he did not handle the matter promptly, I regret assuming he would do so.”

+According to the report, the encounter between John Doe, then 20, and Aldrich, then 27, occurred on May 8 or 9 in 2010.
+Doe told investigators it was not consensual, and Aldrich said it was.

-Schar said Bowman, MacIsaac, former team president John McDonough, former executive vice president Jay Blunk and then-assistant general manager Cheveldayoff met with then-coach Quenneville and mental skills coach Jim Gary to discuss the allegations.
-The meeting occurred right after Chicago advanced to the Stanley Cup Final on May 23, 2010.
+On May 23, right after Chicago advanced to the Stanley Cup Final, Bowman, MacIsaac, former team president John McDonough, former executive vice president Jay Blunk and then-assistant general manager Cheveldayoff met with then-coach Quenneville and mental skills coach Jim Gary to discuss the allegations.

 Schar said accounts of the meeting “vary significantly.”